 Repeat this exercise ten to twenty times.
 This method of breathing will ensure that you're not hyperventilating (a common problem of those with anxiety) and will help to regain the Co2 balance in your body that creates many of the worst anxiety symptoms.

 2. Talk to Someone Friendly

-Effective anxiety reduction is often about distraction, since your mind can be your worst enemy when you have severe anxiety symptoms.
+Effective anxiety reduction is often about distraction since your mind can be your worst enemy when you have severe anxiety symptoms.
 A very effective technique is to talk to someone you like and trust, especially on the phone.
 Don't be shy about your anxiety - tell them you feel anxious and explain what you're feeling.

 Talking to nice people keeps your mind off of your symptoms, and the supportive nature of friends and family gives you that added boost of confidence.
-If you're suffering from a panic attack, it also helps you feel more confident that if something was wrong, you'd have someone that can watch over you.
+If you're suffering from a panic attack, it also helps you feel more confident that if something were wrong, you'd have someone that can watch over you.

 3. Try Some Aerobic Activity

-During periods of anxiety your body is filled with adrenaline.
+During periods of anxiety, your body is filled with adrenaline.
 Putting that adrenaline towards aerobic activity can be a great way to improve your anxiety.
 That's because exercise has numerous advantages for controlling your anxiety symptoms:

 - Exercise burns away stress hormones that create anxiety symptoms.

 - Exercise tires your muscles, reducing excess energy and tension.